 Extend beyond our walls to bring the sustainbility conversation to communities and spaces within our city

 In 2017 the Sustainable Futures Team was born.
-The brainchild of our Sustainability manager (at the time) Chris, the team consists of a member from every team and department in We The Curious.
+The brainchild of our Head of Sustainable Futures, Chris, the team consists of a member from every team and department in We The Curious.
 With this diverse range of knowledge and expertise, we can be super efficient when it comes to making sustainable changes.
 Targeting the key areas affected by sustainabilty; waste, travel, procurement, energy, nature and water - our team sets and smashes goals!
 With every target that's achieved, a new one takes it's place - there's no rest for the sustainable and we've tonnes of ideas on how we can improve.